medialab/gazouilloire/doc/multiindex.md

  gazou export --step hours
 ```

+## Automatic csv export
+We recommand to program automatic exports of the last inactive index every month using cronjobs.
+In order to do so, we propose a [monthly_archive.sh](scripts/monthly_archive.sh) script.
+Just copy paste it within your corpus directory.
+Usecases and cronjobs examples are
+proposed as comments at the top of the script.

 ## Can I switch a corpus from mono-index to multi-index or reciprocally?
 Yes, but the past data (mono or multi-index) is then ignored by gazouilloire (for now).
 There may be duplicate tweets between the past data and the current index/indices.